Salvoxia/immich-folder-album-creator/README.md

       -v, --archive         Set this option to automatically archive all assets that were newly added to albums.
 If this option is set in combination with --mode = CLEANUP or DELETE_ALL, archived images of deleted albums will be unarchived.
 Archiving hides the assets from Immich's timeline. (default: False) --find-archived-assets
                             By default, the script only finds assets that are not archived in Immich.
 Set this option to make the script discover assets that are already archived.
 If -A/--find-assets-in-albums is set as well, both options apply. (default: False)
+      --read-album-properties
+                            If set, the script tries to access all passed root paths and recursively search for .albumprops files in all contained folders.
+These properties will be used to set custom options on an per-album level.
+Check the readme for a complete documentation. (default: False)
     ```

 __Plain example without optional arguments:__